 This article proposes a new Message Type Architecture based on two DSLs to help manage the message formats in a SOA.
 The approach promotes reuse and helps aligning the Data and SOA governance processes.
 28

 This article shows how recommended contract versioning design policies relate to a SOA Maturity Model.
-The goal is to provide a roadmap for achieving the full feature set of versioning and composability as part of SOA Governance.
+The goal is to provide a roadmap for achieving versioning and composability.

 Kjell-Sverre and Jean-Jacques revisit the concept of compatible contract based on XML, XML Schema and WSDL extensibility to foster service reuse and complement Governance.
 29